-As soon as the water enters the system, a sediment filter (typically of 5 microns) retains suspended particles such as algae, dust, sand and many others.
+When the water enters the system, a sediment filter (typically 5 microns) retains suspended particles such as algae, dust, sand, and many others.

 In the next phase, there is an activated pre-carbon filter.
-It traps minerals and contaminants some of which are chlorine, PCBs, pesticides, and organic compounds.
-Now comes the carbon filter in the 3rd stage which further neutralizes chloramine in order to make it easier for the RO membrane in the next phase.
-It is quite obvious that you do not necessarily require all 3 filter cartridges and most cheap reverse osmosis systems will not have them.
+It traps minerals and contaminants, including chlorine, PCBs, pesticides, and organic compounds.
+Now comes the carbon filter in the 3rd stage, which further neutralizes chloramine to make it easier for the RO membrane in the next phase.
+You do not necessarily require all 3 filter cartridges; most cheap reverse osmosis systems will not have them.

-At the beginning of the 4th stage, we have clean water but definitely not pure.
-This is where the actual reverse osmosis happens.
-Its membrane will remove about 99% of all the undesirable items.
+At the beginning of the 4th stage, we have clean water but not pure.
+There is where the actual reverse osmosis happens.
+Its membrane will remove about 99% of all undesirable items.
 They include:

-We move on to the 5th stage where odor, germs, bad taste, and dyestuff are all removed from the water.
-This is a polishing filter with activated carbon.
-In order for it to be used, the manufacturer has to make sure that this cartridge clears all NSF regulations.
+We move on to the 5th stage, where odor, germs, bad taste, and dyestuff are all removed from the water.
+That is a polishing filter with activated carbon.
+For it to be used, the manufacturer has to ensure that this cartridge clears all NSF regulations.

 The 7th and last phase is the one with the alkaline filter.
 It will reduce the acidity of the water and will increase the pH levels.
-If you can cover all those stages with your home RO system, then you will truly have the purest water possible.
+You will have the purest water possible if you can cover all those stages with your home RO system.

 SOME IMPORTANT QUESTIONS ABOUT REVERSE OSMOSIS DEVICES

-Before we dive into the topic about how to select your RO system, we will conduct a short Q&A session addressing some key questions.
+Before diving into the topic of selecting your RO system, we will conduct a short Q&A session addressing some key questions.
 They will help you also figure out some main reverse osmosis pros and cons and will aid you with coming up with a good setting.

 - Does my Faucet Matter?

-Not only that it matters, but you will also actually need a separate one.
-RO systems give you excellent drinking and cooking water but it is not suitable for washing.
-Activities which require larger amounts of water are typically carried out using another faucet.
+It matters, and you will also need a separate one.
+RO systems give you excellent drinking and cooking water, which is unsuitable for washing.
+Activities that require more significant amounts of water are typically carried out using another faucet.

 Hot water also doesn’t go through reverse osmosis systems.
 This fact also disqualifies washing dishes from the equation.
-Additionally, the water pressure and the GPM of your RO faucet is not going to be huge.
-Because of the little amount of purified water and the low flow speed you must always use a separate faucet.
+Additionally, your RO faucet’s water pressure and GPM will not be enormous.
+Because of the small amount of purified water and the low flow speed, you must always use a separate tap.

-The type of RO faucet is also important.
-Knowing the difference between “Air Gap” and “Non-Air Gap” faucets will prove to be useful in this case.
-Having an air gap can be quite useful as it will prevent drain water from entering the RO system again.
-On the other hand, you will find the non-air gap faucets to be easier to install.
+The type of RO faucet is also essential.
+Knowing the difference between “Air Gap” and “Non-Air Gap” faucets will be applicable.
+An air gap is helpful as it will prevent drain water from entering the RO system again.
+Conversely, you will find the non-air gap faucets easier to install.

 - Will my water be softer?

 No, it will not be.
-If you have hardness levels of 7 grains per gallon or more, then your water can be rendered hard.
-Reverse osmosis systems will not remove any magnesium from your water which is the main source of hardness.
+If you have hardness levels of 7 grains per gallon or more, your water can be rendered hard.
+Reverse osmosis systems will not remove any magnesium from your water which is the primary source of hardness.

-You can hook up a water softener but you need to bear in mind that this is a whole separate system and it will come at a price.
-The RO device must always be connected after the softener in order to reduce the levels of sodium which will significantly rise during the softening process.
+You can hook up a water softener, but remember that this is a separate system and will come at a price.
+The RO device must always be connected after the softener to reduce sodium levels, which will significantly rise during the softening process.

 - Can I pair my RO system with other filters?

-You can absolutely do that.
-In fact, most reverse osmosis systems come with a few cartridges.
-You can opt to get a full-blown complete house water filter but an RO system will pretty much have the same effect.
+You can do that.
+Most reverse osmosis systems come with a few cartridges.
+You can opt to get a full-blown house water filter, but an RO system will have the same effect.

 - So how many stages of filtration are enough?

-Typically 4-5 stages are just right.
-Refer to our section depicting the stages of a usual reverse osmosis system above.
-This is especially important when you have well water.
-In this case, go for as many pre-filtration stages as you can.
+Typically, 4-5 steps are just right.
+Our section depicts the stages of a usual osmosis system above.
+There is especially important when you have well water.
+In this case, go for as many pre-filtration steps as you can.